ojitha/ojitha.github.io/_posts/2022-03-04-RegEx on Mac.md

 <img src="/assets/images/image-20220305170512740.png" alt="image-20220305170512740" style="zoom:25%;" />

-### Alternation
+### alternation

-Either match this or that: This has been alredy introduced in the begining.
+Either match this or that: This has already been introduced in the beginning.

 ```bash
 echo 'one and two are numbers' > test.txt